What is a self-funded health plan for ministries?

 A Biblically Based Church Plan, Minus the Risk to Your Ministry

-GuideStone is committed to offering affordable, quality health coverage in alignment with biblical values.
+GuideStone is committed to offering budget-friendly, quality health coverage in alignment with biblical values.
 As ministries of all sizes band together under GuideStone’s plan, they can enjoy the benefits of self-funding without putting their organizations in financial jeopardy.

 Self-funded Health Plans GuideStone Church Plans